aarnavsaboo/aarnavsaboo/README.md

 - Highlight or redact sensitive info
 - Annotate with customizable markers
 - Export like a boss
-- Works well with your broken sleep schedule

 I make things that I need, and this time, AutoRedact came out of necessity and too many Ctrl+Z moments.